ShinyButtons/CMIT235---Python/README.md

 # CMIT235---Python
-This repo is for a python class assignments
+This repo is for my python class assignments